-To further clarify these patterns, we performed a hierarchical clustering of TSS abundances across the infection.
-This approach grouped genes by their expression trajectories rather than relying solely on their predefined IE/E/L classifications.
-The clusters largely reinforced the TSS-based timing patterns: large clusters often contained predominantly L genes or E genes, mirroring the temporal shifts observed in the individual TSS analyses.
-For instance, clusters dominated by late genes affirmed the existence of a robust late-expression phase, while clusters enriched in early genes confirmed an early wave of transcription closely following the IE stage.
-The kinetics of the TSSs grouped according to the de-novo clustering are shown in Supplementary Figure 2 and grouped according to traditional kinetic clusters in Supplementary Figure 3.
+To further clarify these patterns, we performed hierarchical clustering of TSS abundances throughout the infection.
+This approach grouped genes based on their expression trajectories rather than relying solely on predefined IE/E/L classifications.
+The clusters largely reinforced the TSS-based timing patterns: large clusters often predominantly contained L genes or E genes, reflecting the temporal shifts observed in the individual TSS analyses.
+For example, clusters dominated by late genes confirmed the existence of a robust late-expression phase, while clusters enriched in early genes validated an early wave of transcription closely following the IE stage.
+The kinetics of the TSSs grouped according to the de novo clustering are shown in Supplementary Figure S2 and grouped according to traditional kinetic clusters in Supplementary Figure S3.

-However, the clustering also revealed that some genes did not fit neatly into the expected phases.
-As observed at the single-gene level, several traditionally late genes demonstrated earlier-than-anticipated TSS peaks, while some early genes maintained or regained expression at later times.
-For example, ORF38, typically considered late, displayed a TSS peak at 6 hpi—more characteristic of early kinetics—while ORF45, also classified as late, showed peak TSS activity at 12 hpi and again at 48 hpi.
-Similarly, ORF54, an early gene, peaked at 24 hpi, well beyond the initial infection window typically associated with early functions.
-The clustering analysis placed these "misaligned" genes into mixed groups containing both early and late markers, suggesting they may belong to transitional or intermediate regulatory states rather than strictly defined classes.
+However, the clustering revealed that some genes did not fit neatly into the expected phases.
+As observed at the single-gene level, several traditionally late genes exhibited earlier-than-anticipated TSS peaks, while some early genes maintained or regained expression at later times.
+For example, ORF38, typically classified as late, displayed a TSS peak at 6 hpi - more characteristic of early kinetics - while ORF45, also considered late, peaked at 12 hpi and again at 48 hpi.
+Similarly, ORF54, an early gene, showed a peak at 24 hpi, well beyond the window typically associated with early functions.
+These "misaligned" genes were placed into mixed clusters containing both early and late markers, suggesting they may belong to transitional or intermediate regulatory states rather than strictly defined classes.

-Additionally, the clustering highlighted small groups or outliers—single or double-gene clusters—that exhibited unique timing patterns not readily explained by the canonical IE/E/L framework.
-These outliers underscore that some genes may follow specialized regulatory circuits, contributing to the intricate temporal orchestration of viral gene expression.
+The clustering also highlighted small groups or outliers - single- or double-gene clusters - with unique timing patterns that do not align with the canonical IE/E/L framework.
+These outliers suggest that some genes may follow specialized regulatory circuits, contributing to the intricate temporal orchestration of viral gene expression.

-Our analysis of TSS expression kinetics identified 12 distinct clusters, reflecting temporal and functional profiles of viral gene expression.
-Cluster IE consists solely of ORF64, the transcriptional regulator ICP4, highlighting its pivotal role in initiating viral transcription.
-Interestingly, despite being traditionally classified as late, ORF75 was also included in this cluster, likely due to its detection in one replicate at 1 hpi.
+Our analysis of TSS expression kinetics identified 12 distinct clusters, reflecting the temporal and functional profiles of viral gene expression.
+Cluster IE consists solely of ORF64, the transcriptional regulator ICP4, underscoring its pivotal role in initiating viral transcription.
+Interestingly, ORF75, traditionally considered late, was also included in this cluster, likely due to detection in one replicate at 1 hpi.
 Cluster E contains early genes like ORF20, ORF21, ORF30, ORF53, and ORF63, involved in nucleotide metabolism and genome replication, peaking early post-infection.
-Cluster E/L represents intermediate genes such as ORF19, ORF37, ORF55, and ORF76, which bridge early and late phases, while Cluster E/L-mixed includes genes like ORF31, ORF38, and ORF50, with overlapping early and late functions.
+Cluster E/L represents intermediate genes such as ORF19, ORF37, ORF55, and ORF76, bridging early and late phases, while Cluster E/L-mixed includes genes like ORF31, ORF38, and ORF50, which exhibit overlapping early and late functions.

-Late-dominant clusters include L-structural (e.g., ORF22, ORF24, and ORF42) and L-auxiliary (e.g., ORF12, ORF13, and ORF48), encoding proteins for virion assembly and packaging, peaking at 8–12 hpi.
-Finally, Cluster L-specific groups late-phase genes like ORF7 and ORF56, involved in encapsidation and late replication.
-These results emphasize the temporal regulation of TSS usage, while the inclusion of ORF75 in Cluster IE highlights the need to account for outlier replicates in clustering analyses.
+Late-dominant clusters include L-structural (e.g., ORF22, ORF24, and ORF42) and L-auxiliary (e.g., ORF12, ORF13, and ORF48), encoding proteins involved in virion assembly and packaging, peaking at 8–12 hpi.
+Finally, Cluster L-specific groups late-phase genes like ORF7 and ORF56, associated with encapsidation and late replication.
+These results emphasize the temporal regulation of TSS usage, while the inclusion of ORF75 in Cluster IE highlights the importance of accounting for outlier replicates in clustering analyses.

 TES expression kinetics